-- 6.1 In any case where the grievance procedure is considered inappropriate, any member of staff who has a reasonable concern about the probity of any action taken in the school can choose to follow the following procedure for making a confidential disclosure.
+6.1 In any case where the grievance procedure is considered inappropriate, any member of staff who has a reasonable concern about the probity of any action taken in the school can choose to follow the following procedure for making a confidential disclosure.

-- 6.2 In the first instance, the whistleblower should take the matter up in confidence with the head, or, if the concern is about any action taken by the head, with the chairman of the governors.
-The head/chairman (as appropriate) may ask the whistleblower to put his/her concerns in writing.
+6.2 In the first instance, the whistleblower should take the matter up in confidence with the head, or, if the concern is about any action taken by the head, with the governors.
+The head/chair (as appropriate) may ask the whistleblower to put his/her concerns in writing.

-- 6.3 The head, or the chairman of the governing body, must attempt to resolve the matter with the whistleblower within a reasonable time, and in any case must report progress to the whistleblower within ten staff days (a staff day being a day in term time when members of staff are required to be in school) of the making of the disclosure.
+6.3 The head, or the governing body, must attempt to resolve the matter with the whistleblower within a reasonable time, and in any case must report progress to the whistleblower within ten staff days (a staff day being a day in term time when members of staff are required to be in school) of the making of the disclosure.

-- 6.4 If the whistleblower is not satisfied with the head's or chairman's response to the matter, or the time being taken to resolve it, the whistleblower should put his/her concerns in writing (if he/she has not already done so) and ask the head or the chairman, as appropriate, about the action being taken in the light of the disclosure.
+6.4 If the whistleblower is not satisfied with the head's or governor's response to the matter, or the time being taken to resolve it, the whistleblower should put his/her concerns in writing (if he/she has not already done so) and ask the head or the governor, as appropriate, about the action being taken in the light of the disclosure.
 If within two further staff days there is no satisfactory response to this enquiry, or in extreme circumstances as described in paragraph 7 below, it may be appropriate for the whistleblower to notify a relevant and appropriate body outside the school, for example one of the following bodies:

-- Health and Safety Executive

-- Environment Agency

-- Information Commissioner

-- Secretary of State for Business, Energy and Industrial Strategy

-- Secretary of State for Education

-- Teaching Regulation Agency

-- Police